djalbat/occam-styles/README.md

 ## Introduction

-This package contains colour definitions together with user interface and syntax schemes; various images, in either native or JSX form; and the some of the [JuliaMono](https://juliamono.netlify.app/) typeface in Woff2 format.
+This package contains colour definitions together with user interface and syntax schemes; various images, in either native or JSX form; and some of the [JuliaMono](https://juliamono.netlify.app/) and [Computer Modern](https://en.wikipedia.org/wiki/Computer_Modern) typefaces in Woff2 format.

-There is a small example application to view the images in JSX form and so on.
+There is a small example application to view some of the images in JSX form and so on.

 ## Installation